On January 9th, 1985 at the ripe hour of 10:17 pm, Emily made her debut in the world. She had jet-black hair, porcelain skin and a dimple in her chin.

 Overcome with fear, sadness and complete shock, Emily’s parents made a decision to normalize her life while optimizing her medical care to make her life as long, joyous and fulfilling as possible.

-Twenty-nine years, a high school diploma and bachelor’s degree later, Emily is facing advanced — and progressing — Cystic Fibrosis.
+Thirty years, a high school diploma and bachelor’s degree later, Emily is facing advanced — and progressing — Cystic Fibrosis.
 Each day, Emily spends countless hours on treatments and therapies trying to salvage every ounce of lung function to prolong end-stage treatments like lung transplant for as long as possible.
 She gets no breaks.
 No vacations.

 While her medical care is a full-time job in its own right, Emily also works at the Penn Social Media and Health Innovation Lab and graduated with a master’s degree and clinical certification in bioethics.
 She loves to travel, is an avid tennis fan, enjoys a good laugh and cherishes her friends and family more than anything.